Short-Term Rentals

 New or existing residential structures in the following zoning districts are eligible for STR use:

-• All zoning districts within the established Short Term Rental Zone (STR Zone)(PDF, 562KB), which is anchored by the Entertainment District and extends approximately one mile from its center.
+• All zoning districts within the established Short Term Rental Zone (STR Zone), which is anchored by the Entertainment District and extends approximately one mile from its center.
 The zone is bounded on the north by East Lamar Boulevard, on the west by Center Street, on the south by East Abram Street and on the east by the Southbound State Highway 360 Frontage Road.;

 • Short Term Rental Zoning Districts on Esri map.
 There are two types of zoning districts: